deoktr/ansible/README.md

 - Remove debian_chroot from .bashrc
 - Run app in docker on the server
 - Restrict sudo usage to a group
+- Kill all process of a user we want to delete